+In YouTube, click “Go Live” to begin the stream

 Once opened, both the Stream Deck and ATEM Mini Pro should be turned on (lights of keys on, see below).
 These keypads control various functions of the livestream.

 Stream Deck = camera positions